Sanglorian/orcus/Orcus Advanced Options - current.md

 **Frequency:** Each hero can make one check every six hours.

-**Opposition:** A rival group of adventurers: one repeater crossbowman, one cowled assassin, one hulk and one shadowblast warlock.
+**Opposition:** A rival group of adventurers: one crossbow skirmisher, one cowled assassin, one hulk and one shadowblast warlock.

 They act on initiative 15, and take two increments to complete each leg of the distance.